-- 1. Check with the regulators in your state or territory for NOA regions. - 2.
-Contact council to confirm if your property is located in a NOA region. - Request information from council as some councils provide Asbestos Management Plan guidelines developed specifically for their regions. - 4.
+- 1. Check the NOA in NSW Map for NOA locations. - Contact council to confirm if your property is located in a NOA region. - Request information from council as some councils provide Asbestos Management Plan guidelines developed specifically for their regions. - 4.
 Determine if and when testing is required.
-Only testing will confirm the presence of NOA. - Review a range of issues including productivity, the location and condition of NOA, the risk it poses to health and how best can it be avoided or managed when work is conducted. - Note where NOA has been confirmed and control measures to avoid disturbance. - Note if NOA may be present in a work area and if it could be potentially disturbed. - 8.
+Only testing will confirm the presence of NOA. - Review a range of issues including productivity, the location and condition of NOA, the risk it poses to health and how best can it be avoided or managed when work is conducted. - 6.
+Note where NOA has been confirmed and control measures to avoid disturbance. - 7.
+Note if NOA may be present in a work area and if it could be potentially disturbed. - 8.
 Note safe work controls to be implemented during work to prevent or minimise disturbing NOA.